zhehongw/cs224n_assignments/README.md

 # cs224n_assignments
-This is a paractice repo of cs224n assignment
+This is a paractice repo of cs224n assignments